 7) On the back side of the category poster make the circles/squares/rectangles again, but this time lay them out as you’d like them to be set up in your reception hall.
 Whether you’ve decided to do groom’s side on one half of the room and bride’s side on the other or another layout, you can move the already seated tables to their appropriate location within the room (younger folks closer to the band, and older relatives at a quieter part of the room where they can converse, immediate family nearby the head table, etc.).

-8) The final step is to re-number the tables so you don’t have table 15 next to table 4.
+8) The final step is to number the tables (if this wasn’t already done for you) in a consecutive order.
 It’ll make it easier for the servers and the guests to find their places.
 Now that you have everything the way you’d like it to be laid out, input all the table numbers into your excel attendance sheet.

 VOILA!
 You’ve finished seating 🙂